milad-abujarada/MatrixInverseUsingOpenMP/README.md

-# LU Decomposition method to generate Matrix Inverse Using OpenMP
+# LU Decomposition method to generate Matrix Inverse
 This is a project I did in a Computer Architecture class when I was student at the University of Colorado Denver.

 ## Introduction